-8.7 CORPORATE SOCIAL RESPONSIBILITY
+8.7 Corporate social responsibility

-Individual Project Proponents will take responsibility to develop awareness among all levels of their staff about CSR activities and the integration of social processes with business processes.
+The project proponent will take responsibility to develop awareness among all levels of their staff about CSR activities and the integration of social processes with business processes.
 Those involved with the undertaking of CSR activities will be provided with adequate training and re-orientation.

-Under this programme, the project proponents will take-up following programmes for social and economic development of villages within 10 km of the project site.
+Under this programme, the project proponents will take-up following programmes for social and economic development of villages within $10~\rm km$ of the project site.
 For this purpose, separate budget will be provided every year.
 For finalization of these schemes, proponent will interact with LSG.
 The schemes will be selected from the following broad areas -